-This filter collects data at runtime, packs it in a JSON Web Token (JWT), and places the resulting JWT into the "JwtBuilderContext".
+Collects data at runtime, packs it in a JSON Web Token (JWT), and places the resulting JWT into the "JwtBuilderContext".
 Use this filter with a HeaderFilter for a flexible way to pass identity or other runtime information to the protected application.